ansipes/example-mejo-template/.github/template/README.md

 #### [src](../../src)

 It is common practice to put any source code in a `src` folder.
-Everything you write that isn't a configuration file should go in the `src` folder:
+Everything you add to your project that isn't a configuration file should go in the `src` folder:

 - HTML
 - CSS